SoftwareAG/webmethods-api-control-plane/deployment/docker/README.md

 API Control plane can be started in debug mode with Open telemetry enabled and exposed using [Jaeger UI](https://www.jaegertracing.io/).
 For this, the deployment needs additional image, namely `jaegertracing/all-in-one`.

-To start API Control Plane BETA in debug mode:
+To start API Control Plane in debug mode:

 - change to deployment/docker directory: